-Following intervention from both the school and outside agencies, it may be felt that your CYP's needs are particularly complex and cannot be addressed from the budget available to the school.
-School (or you as a parent) may wish to request that the Local Authority (LA) carry out a statutory assessment of your CYP's needs.
-This is a legal process which sets out the amount of support that will be provided for your CYP.
+Following intervention from both the school and outside agencies, it may be felt that your children's needs are particularly complex and cannot be addressed from the budget available to the school.
+School (or you as a parent) may wish to request that the Local Authority (LA) carry out a statutory assessment of your child's needs.
+This is a legal process which sets out the amount of support that will be provided for them.

-For your CYP this will mean:
+This will mean:

-You and/or the school will complete a request for statutory assessment which will provide the (Local Authority) LA with information about your CYP such as attainment levels, strategies and resources that have been used in school, areas of difficulty, external professionals' advice and attendance.
+You and/or the school will complete a request for statutory assessment which will provide the (Local Authority) LA with information about your child such as attainment levels, strategies and resources that have been used in school, areas of difficulty, external professionals' advice and attendance.

-The LA will then decide if your CYP's needs seem complex enough to require a statutory assessment.
-If this is the case, they will then ask you and all professionals involved with your CYP to write a report outlining your CYP's needs.
-If they do not think your CYP needs a statutory assessment, they will ask the school to continue with SEND Support.
+The LA will then decide if your child's needs seem complex enough to require a statutory assessment.
+If this is the case, they will then ask you and all professionals involved with your child to write a report outlining their needs.
+If they do not think your child needs a statutory assessment, they will ask the school to continue with SEND Support.

-After the reports have all been received by the LA they will decide if your CYP's needs are severe, complex and lifelong and if additional support is required to enable your CYP to make good progress.
+After the reports have all been received by the LA they will decide if your child's needs are severe, complex and lifelong and if additional support is required to enable them to make good progress.
 If this is the case they will write an Education, Health and Care Plan (EHCP).
 If this is not the case, they will ask the school to continue with SEND support.

-The EHCP will outline the band of support your CYP will receive from the LA and how the support should be used and what strategies must be put in place to help your CYP meet long and short-term goals.
-This support may be used to support your CYP with whole class learning, run individual programmes or run small group interventions to include your CYP.
+The EHCP will outline the band of support your children will receive from the LA and how the support should be used and what strategies must be put in place to help your children meet long and short-term goals.
+This support may be used to support your children with whole class learning, run individual programmes or run small group interventions to include your children.

-HOW IS EXTRA SUPPORT ALLOCATED TO CYP AND HOW DO THEY MOVE BETWEEN THE DIFFERENT LEVELS?
+HOW IS EXTRA SUPPORT ALLOCATED?

-- The school budget includes money for supporting CYP with SEND. - The Headteacher decides on the budget for SEND in consultation with the School Governors and SENDCo, taking into account the CYP already receiving support, the CYP needing extra support and the CYP who have been identified as not making as much progress as would be expected. - The SENDCo will coproduce with you and your CYP a support passport which details the support classroom teachers should put in to place. - We have a team of Teaching Assistants who may be tasked to provide specific in class support. - If appropriate, CYP may also be part of targeted intervention groups to address particular needs. - All resources and support are reviewed regularly, and changes made as needed.
+- The school budget includes money for supporting children with SEND. - The Headteacher decides on the budget for SEND in consultation with the School Governors and SENDCo, taking into account the children already receiving support, the children needing extra support and the children who have been identified as not making as much progress as would be expected. - The SENDCo will coproduce with you and your children a SEND Passport which details the support classroom teachers should put in to place. - We have a team of Teaching Assistants who may be tasked to provide specific in class support. - If appropriate, children may also be part of targeted intervention groups to address particular needs. - All resources and support are reviewed regularly, and changes made as needed.